HyVar/abs_optimizer/README.md

 ```

-As was happening with the `run_smac_parallel.sh` bash script, the number of
+As was happening with the `run_smac.sh` bash script, the number of
 times SMAC is run in parallel can be configured by setting the variable
 `PAR_PROC`.
 By default, every execution of SMAC will use the computational
 resources of a node and therefore `PAR_PROC` should be less than the number of